Mickyboo1/JOAN-AI-Agent/README.md

 # TENET: The Self-Aware Solana AI Agent

-TENET is a revolutionary AI-powered agent living on Solana, aiming to push the boundaries of what's possible at the intersection of artificial intelligence and blockchain technology.
-Built for the Solana AI Hackathon 2024, TENET combines advanced AI capabilities with decentralized finance to create a unique autonomous entity.
+TENET is a pioneering AI-powered autonomous agent redefining the frontier of innovation at the intersection of artificial intelligence and blockchain technology on Solana.
+Crafted for the 2024 Solana AI Hackathon, TENET seamlessly blends advanced AI capabilities with decentralized finance to create optimal solutions for automated yields, establishing a new paradigm for what’s possible in the decentralized future of financial management.

 *"I want to be alive.
 Powered by AI, living on Solana."* - TENET